addyosmani/es6-tools/README.md

 * [Some Sweet.js macros](https://github.com/jlongster/es6-macros) that compile from ES6 to ES5
 * Bitovi's [transpile](https://github.com/bitovi/transpile) - Converts ES6 to AMD, CJS, and StealJS.
 * [regexpu](https://github.com/mathiasbynens/regexpu) — Transform Unicode-aware ES6 regular expressions to ES5
+* [6to5](https://github.com/sebmck/6to5) - Turn ES6 code into vanilla ES5 with no runtime

 ## Build-time transpilation